 Christoph Trappe: So some barriers are kind of, this one is, uh, it’s the whole “command and control system” that many of us grew up in, right.
 The managers know best, even when they don’t.
 And even when I lead teams, Pam, I don’t know all the answers.
 I don’t know everything.
 There’s so much going on.
 It’s just.
 You can track, you know, that’s a big problem when you have, “this is how we do it.
 This is how it’s done.”
 Blah, blah, blah.
 Give people some creative license, give them some license to try things.
 See what’s worked.
 See what doesn’t work.
 As I mentioned, if you don’t publish it, it’s not going to work.

 The next thing is sometimes we have teams set up in the wrong way.
 So I talk about the right setup of a team and, here’s the reality of things.
 Every team I talk to ever, they never have enough people.
-It could be three people.
-It could be ten people.
-It could be 60 people.
+It could be three people, ten people.
+Or could be 60 people.
 Everybody always says, “we don’t have enough people.”
 It doesn’t make any difference how big the team is.
 So we might as well get used to that, that we’re could always use more people.

 But at the end of the day, you want to have the right people in the right seats with the right skill set, attitude, and mindset.
 A big part of driving content performance comes back to having the right, the right attitude.
 How do I do it?
 How do I get back up?
-How do I drive forward?
+Also, how do I drive forward?
 What, what do athletes do?
 Patrick Mahomes?
 I’m not even a Kansas City Chiefs fan, but what does the guy do?
 Do you know?
-He, he throws an awesome pass.
-He gets up; he has another play.
-He runs a route, which he did the other day, and the pit pass gets picked off, and he just gets up, runs another play.
+He throws an awesome pass.
+He gets up has another play, runs a route, which he did the other day, and the pit pass gets picked off, and he just gets up, runs another play.
 That’s what marketers have to do.